Agora Theatre and Ballroom: History and timeline

-In 1970, The LoContis opened the Agora in Columbus, OH in the old State Theatre on the Ohio State University campus, across the street from the student union.
-Operated and booked by Gary LoConti that year, The Agora teamed up with WNCI – FM to produce the first Agora live broadcast.
+In 1970, the LoContis opened the Agora in Columbus, OH in the old State Theatre on the Ohio State University campus, across the street from the student union.
+Operated and booked by Gary LoConti that year, The Agora teamed up with WNCI-FM to produce the first Agora live broadcast.
 The artist was Ted Nugent.
 That same year The Cleveland Agora was the first to broadcast live Rock-and-Roll from its stage in association with WNCR-FM Radio, “WNCR Live From The Agora.”
 In 1971, The Agora and WNCR broadcast concerts with Iggy Pop and the Stooges and Alice Cooper.
 These legendary WNCR live broadcasts from The Agora gave birth to The Agora's first weekly radio program, “Live From The Agora.”
 WNCR went on to become the number one progressive radio station in the U.S. On January 1, 1973, WNCR changed formats, and WMMS began to record “WMMS Live From The Agora” on Mondays and run the broadcast from WMMS on Wednesdays.
 WMMS soon thereafter became the number one radio station in the U.S., cementing Cleveland as the Rock-and-Roll capital of the world.

 In 1973, The Agora announced its expansion from radio into television.
 The Agora in Columbus produced and videotaped the “Music, You’re My Mother” TV special.
 The first stereo rock-and-roll radio/television simulcast for national syndication in concert club history.
 On October 21, 1978, the first videotaped production, “Onstage at the Agora,” was broadcast live on television, featuring Southside Johnny and the Asbury Jukes.
 This TV special went on to feature such acts as Todd Rundgren, Eddie Money, Meat Loaf, Ian Hunter with Mick Ronson, Iron City House Rockers, The Boyzz, Toto, and Charlie Daniels.
 These Emmy nominated shows were simulcast live on CBS – WJW TV and WMMS and broadcast to 300 markets in 46 states.

-By converting to recorded shows with WMMS, The Agora became the first concert club in America to syndicate radio programs to emerging progressive radio markets throughout the U.S. In 1975, as the syndicated recorded concert series continued to gain popularity, The Agora started a second radio program financed by major sponsors like Sansui of Japan, titled the “New World of Jazz.”
+By converting to recorded shows with WMMS, The Agora became the first concert club in America to syndicate radio programs to emerging progressive radio markets throughout the U.S. In 1975, as the syndicated recorded concert series continued to gain popularity, The Agora started a second radio program financed by major sponsors such as Sansui of Japan, titled the “New World of Jazz.”
 This show was kicked off by syndicating a Live recorded Ronnie Laws's concert to over 50 stations in the U.S., Europe, South America, Asia, and Australia.

 In 1978, The Agora was the first concert club to use dedicated ISDN telephone lines to broadcast a live special event to 37 progressive radio markets throughout the U.S. The artist was Bruce Springsteen.
 In addition to The Agora radio network broadcasts, ABC's “King Biscuit Flower Hour” also ran The Agora's live radio shows nationally.